 The murder of 11 Jews at prayer at the Tree of Life synagogue in Pittsburgh in October 2018 was the most deadly act of anti-Semitic violence in American history.
-To mark the second anniversary of the massacre, three distinguished journalists will come together to discuss how journalists covered the event and its aftermath, and the effects of trauma on one community.
-The conversation will be moderated by Jane Eisner, Director of Academic Affairs of the Columbia Journalism School.
+To mark the second anniversary of the massacre, three distinguished journalists came together on October 22, 2020 to discuss how journalists covered the event and its aftermath, and the effects of trauma on one community.
+The conversation was moderated by Jane Eisner, Director of Academic Affairs of the Columbia Journalism School.

 - Beth Kissileff, co-editor of the new anthology "Bound in the Bond of Life: Pittsburgh Writers Reflect on the Tree of Life Tragedy"